-A field of 22 drivers/boats between both classes is expected headlined by the F-2 rockets that can climb from 0-100/mph in less than four seconds from a dead stop.
-More impressive—they’ll reach four-plus G’s in the course turns barely slowing down, with the potential to top out at speeds of 130/mph on the straightaways.
+F-2 tunnel boats can explode from 0-100/mph in less than four seconds and hit four-plus G’s in the course turns barely slowing down, with the potential to top out at speeds of 130/mph on the straightaways.

-Turn-by-turn commentator extraordinnaire Mike Tilton, “live from the riverbank,” paints every race detail the moment propellers start to turn.
+“Former driver, now explosive announcer, Mike Tilton, “live from the riverbank,” paints the entire picture the moment propellers start to turn.